Sanmenxia Henan, China Travel Guide

 During summer there is heavy rainfall (June-August).
 Carry rain gear and monitor local forecasts.
 Localized flooding near river areas is possible.

 Summers can be very hot, requiring hydration.
-Winters are cold, demanding warm clothing.
+The winter season is cold, demanding warm clothing.
 No hurricane risk, being an inland city.

-Spring and Autumn are recommended for hiking in the surrounding hills, offering pleasant temperatures and clear trails.
+Spring and Autumn are recommended for rambling in the surrounding hills, offering pleasant temperatures and clear trails.

-Late Autumn (November) through early Spring (February) is the prime time to see migratory whooper swans.
+Late Autumn (November) through the Beginning of spring (February) is the prime time to see migratory whooper swans.

 Swan Lake National Urban Wetland Park is the best place for this experience.